ux/parse-migrator/README.md

 # What is this?

-Since StackMob is now defunct, forking this code to support moving a parse dataset to a different backend.
+Since StackMob is now defunct, forking this code to support moving a Parse dataset to a different backend.

 see [stackmob-parse-migrator](https://github.com/stackmob/stackmob-parse-migrator) for the original project